mylofi/local-data-lock/BUNDLERS.md

 This plugin copies the `node_modules/@lo-fi/webauthn-local-client/dist/bundlers/walc-external-bundle.js` file into the build root (default `dist/`), along with the other bundled files.
 It also injects a `<script src="walc-external-bundle.js"></script>` tag into the markup of the `index.html` file (and any other HTML files) that Webpack produces for your app.

-**Note:** At present, this plugin is not configurable in any way (i.e., calling `WALC()` above with no arguments).
+**Note:** At present, this plugin is not configurable in any way (i.e., calling `LDL()` above with no arguments).
 If something about its behavior is not compatible with your Webpack project setup -- which can vary widely and be quite complex to predict or support by a basic plugin -- it's recommended you simply copy over the `local-data-lock/bundler-plugins/webpack.mjs` plugin and make necessary changes.

 ## Import/Usage